Measuring Graphics Performance on Your iOS Device

 Extensive use of graphics in your iOS app can make your app stand out from your competitor.
 But unless you use graphics resources responsibly, your app will slow down and look mediocre no matter how good the images you are trying to render.

-Use the three trace templates found in the iOS Graphics section to profile your app.
+Use the trace templates outlined in this section to profile your app.
 Ensure that the frame rate is high enough and that your graphics don’t impede your app’s performance.

-Instruments uses the Core Animation instrument to measure your app’s graphical performance on iOS devices.
-The Core Animation trace template provides a quick and lightweight option for measuring the number of frames per second rendered by your app.
-This instrument is not intended to be used to measure OpenGL ES performance.
-You can quickly see where your app renders fewer than expected frames.
-By correlating what you were doing at the time the sample was taken, you can identify areas of your code that need to be improved.
+Instruments uses the Core Animation instrument to measure an app’s graphical performance on an iOS device.
+The Core Animation trace template provides a quick and lightweight starting point for using this instrument, allowing you to measuring the number of frames per second rendered by your app.
+It allows you to quickly see where your app renders fewer than expected frames.
+By correlating what you were doing at the time the sample was taken, you can then identify areas of your code that need to be improved.

-Core Animation contains several useful debugging options in the Detail pane.
+Core Animation contains several useful debugging options, which can be enabled/disabled in the Display Settings area in the inspector sidebar.
 You do not need to be running a trace in order to see these options working on your iOS device.
-Select the running process from the Target pop-up menu.

 Color Blended Layers.
 Shows blended view layers.
 Multiple view layers that are drawn on top of each other with blending enabled are highlighted in red.
 Reducing the amount of red in your app when this option is selected can dramatically improve your apps performance.
 Blended view layers are often the cause for slow table scrolling.